KANSANS WORK

 communities.
 The Topeka Chamber urges the state to explore

-Kansans connect
+Kansans Connect

-funding of the Eisenhower Legacy Transportation Programs (i.e.
+• Transportation.
+The Topeka Chamber supports undiminished funding of the Eisenhower Legacy Transportation Programs (i.e. Polk-Quincy Viaduct Project continues to completion without delay, K10.)

 Kansans are fiscally responsible

-as well as existing incentives, such as the HPIP, PEAK and STAR
+• Economic Development.
+The Topeka Chamber supports the Kansas Framework for Growth, as well as existing incentives, such as the HPIP, PEAK and STAR bonds.

-kansans are in it together
+Kansans are in it together

-The Topeka Chamber supports efforts to create a culture of health in the
+The Topeka Chamber supports efforts to create a culture of health and safety in the workplace and our neighborhoods.

-For information about the Chamber’s legislative priorities, contact Juliet Abdel, president.
+For information about the Chamber’s legislative priorities, contact Juliet Abdel, President